Director: Steven Soderbergh

 Ocean's Eleven is a fun movie.
 It's also a ridiculous movie if you really stop to think about it.
 I mean, there's no way that eleven people could ever simultaneously rob three Las Vegas casinos in one night such as they did in this movie.
 Once we get introduced to the characters and the plot for the con, you can just sit back and enjoy the ride.

 Danny Ocean (George Clooney) has just been released from prison (for attempted robbery, as we will soon see that is what he likes to do) and decides he wants to rob the Bellagio, the Mirage, and the MGM Grand casinos all in one night.
 I mean, why be so greedy?
 Why not just rob one of the places?
 There is a reason why he is targeting these three particular casinos.
-Terry Benedict (Andy Garcia), the man who owns these casinos is involved with Danny's ex-wife, Tess (Julia Roberts) and even though he says this isn't about her, it's totally about her.
+Terry Benedict (Andy Garcia), the man who owns these casinos, is involved with Danny's ex-wife, Tess (Julia Roberts) and even though he says this isn't about her, it's totally about her.

-He reunites with his partner-in-crime pal, Rusty (Brad Pitt) where he tells him his idea and they recruit a handful of men to help him with the job.
+He reunites with his partner-in-crime pal, Rusty (Brad Pitt), where he tells him his idea and they recruit a handful of men to help him with the job.
 They all have a role to play in the heist; some are a little more important than others.
-They need someone to help finance the heist and with casino security knowledge so they go to an old friend, Reuben (Elliot Gould) who once owned a casino of his own.
+They need someone to help finance the heist and with casino security knowledge so they go to an old friend, Reuben (Elliot Gould), who once owned a casino of his own.
 Terry Benedict is a rival of his, so he's happy to help with the heist.
 I assumed he helped pay for the replica of the vault they reconstruct and he offers his home as a sort of headquarters, but other than that, he really doesn't help with the actual heist.
 You always need a tech guy in a heist like this so this is where Livingston Dell (Eddie Jamison) comes in.
 He is in charge of all the electronics and surveillance.
 He has to sneak into the security room to set up cameras so the crew can see what's going on.
 Of course we get the inevitable scene with him where it looks like he's about to get caught by a security guard, but instead he gives him something back he forget and asks him a question about how the wires are working.
-They need someone with explosive knowledge when it comes times to blow the vault door open so Basher (Don Cheadle) is recruited He will also help when they need to turn off the electricity in the city for under a minute.
+They need someone with knowledge of explosives when it comes times to blow the vault door open, so Basher (Don Cheadle) is recruited He will also help when they need to turn off the electricity in the city for under a minute.
 For some reason, they made him British and he talks in this really heavy accent which is hard to understand at times.
 I was really surprised when they replaced Don Cheadle with Terrance Howard in the other two movies.
-The Malloy brothers, Turk and Virgil (Casey Affleck and Scoot Caan; I'm not sure who play who) come in handy as drivers and just help with little things, such as pretending to get into a fight at the casino when one lets go of a bunch of balloons to block a security camera.
+The Malloy brothers, Turk and Virgil (Casey Affleck and Scoot Caan; I'm not sure who plays who) come in handy as drivers and just help with little things, such as pretending to get into a fight at the casino when one lets go of a bunch of balloons to block a security camera.
 They're just sort of there to assist with small little details.
 Rusty flies to Florida to convince con man Saul (Carl Reiner) to join them.
 He will come up with an elaborate story to fool Benedict.
 Somebody needs to fit into a small money cart that will be wheeled into the vault room (aka the room where all the money is!) so they hire Yen (Qin Shaobo) of "The Amazing Yen" after they see his acrobat show in Vegas.
 He's very small and limber and can bend his body in ridiculous ways so he's the perfect person to fit into a small box.
 Danny gets a card dealer he knows, Frank (Bernie Mac), to be transferred from Atlantic City to Vegas so he can cause a diversion later on.
 I guess he's the closest thing they have to an inside man.
 Last, but not least, they feel like they need one more person so Danny travels to Chicago where he finds Linus (Matt Damon), after observing his pickpocketing skills.
 These skills will come in handy with their heists.

 When Danny and Rusty propose their idea to Reuben, he tells them robbing a Las Vegas casino (let alone three!) can't be done and tells them about the three closest times anyone's ever come close to robbing a casino.
 One happened in the sixties, one in the '71, and one in '87.
 Each time the perpetrator gets a little bit closer to getting a step outside (in fact the '87 guy actually does get outside), but none get away with the crime.
 I like how this scene is shot: each scene is shot in correspondence to how that time period would look on film (compete with what everyone is wearing and the lighting), the music matches the era ("Take My Breath Away" is played for the '87 con).